Brillion Frequently Asked Questions (FAQ)

 A. Yes.
 The model LSS-6 is a six foot Landscape Seeder with a universal adaptor plate that will attach to most skid loaders.
 This seeder can also be used with a tractor with a Cat.
 I three-point hitch.

 A. In a sense it is bi-directional.
-It can be either pushed or pulled depending upon which side of the machine the adaptor plate is attached.
+It can be either pushed or pulled depending on which side of the machine the adaptor plate is attached.
 However, in either mode, the largest roller on the LSS-6 has to be the leader.
-Failure to heed this warning will cause major mechanical damage to the seed box/drive line, etc.
+Failure to heed this warning will cause major mechanical damage to the seed box/driveline, etc.

 A. Yes.
 The Turf Maker II Series will seed these varieties at the high rates required by some producers.
 These seeders use a large metering device to put out the high rates.
 These seeders have high capacity boxes to accommodate the high seeding rates.
 Once again, if in doubt about the varieties of seed to be seeded, contact your Brillion dealer for advice.